sigstore/docs/content/en/cosign/overview.md

 The Cosign command requests a certificate from the Sigstore certificate authority, Fulcio.
 Fulcio checks your identity by using an authentication protocol (OpenID Connect) to confirm your email address.
 If your identity is correct, Fulcio grants a short-lived, time-stamped certificate.
 The certificate is bound to the public key to attest to your identity.
 This activity is logged using the Sigstore transparency and timestamping log, Rekor.

 Note that you don’t need to use a key to sign.
 Currently, you can authenticate with Google, GitHub, or Microsoft, which will associate your identity with a short-lived signing key.
-For more information, read [Keyless Signatures](/cosign/keyless/).

 For more information about Cosign's additional options and features, run the command: